TriBITSPub/TriBITS/tribits/core/package_arch/TribitsSystemDataStructuresMacrosFunctions.rst

     List of *direct* package dependencies that are optional for the tests/examples built by ``${PACKAGE_NAME}``.
-This list should **not** contain any of the SE packages listed in ``${PACKAGE_NAME}_LIB_REQUIRED_DEP_PACKAGES``,
+This list should **not** contain any of the packages listed in ``${PACKAGE_NAME}_LIB_REQUIRED_DEP_PACKAGES``,
     ``${PACKAGE_NAME}_LIB_OPTIONAL_DEP_PACKAGES``, or
     ``${PACKAGE_NAME}_TEST_REQUIRED_DEP_PACKAGES``.